Creating a Partial Facing

 I was working on a dress the other day that has a square neckline at the back.
-There’s a boatneck across the front; at the shoulders the neckline drops vertically then squares off before the two sides meet at the center back.
+Across the front, it features a boatneck, and at the shoulders, the neckline drops vertically then squares off before the two sides meet at the center back.

-I generally don’t use separate sewn-on facings – instead, I leave a wide seam allowance, staystitch the seamline, then turn the seam allowance back and catchstitch it to the underlining to hold it in place.
-It’s a standard couture treament.
+I generally don’t use separate sewn-on facings.
+Instead, I leave a wide seam allowance, staystitch the seamline, then turn the seam allowance back and catchstitch it to the underlining to hold it in place.
+It’s a standard couture treatment.

-Of course, curved seamlines need to be clipped, and when there’s a sharp angle, the clipping for that needs to go right into the corner.
+Of course, curved seamlines need clipped seam allowances.
+When there’s a sharp angle, the seam allowance clipping needs to go into the corner.

-While the seam allowance will eventually be covered with the lining, those clipped corners are still a little bit vulnerable.
-Once the seam allowance has been clipped and folded back, there’s not of lot of support there (while the underlining helps, there’s still a chunk of fabric missing).
-Further, the bigger problem, especially with fabrics that fray easily, is that it’s hard to control the raw edges of the fabric that’s been clipped.
-Even with the lining in place, it’s easy for those tiny threads to work their way out from under the lining and become visible.
+While the seam allowance will eventually be covered with the lining, the clipped corners remain vulnerable.
+Once the seam allowance has been clipped and folded back, there’s not of lot of support.
+The underlining helps, but a chunk of fabric is missing.
+Further, it’s hard to control the raw edges of fabric that’s been clipped, especially with fabrics that fray easily.
+Even with the lining in place, it’s easy for tiny threads to work their way out from under the lining and become visible.

-It’s very, very subtle – but fine sewing is made up of such subtleties – and happily, in this case, there’s an easy solution: a small piece of silk organza (or something similarly firm and lightweight) – can be used to create a facing right where it’s needed – right at that clipped vee.
+In this case, there’s a subtle and easy solution: a small piece of silk organza (or something similarly firm and lightweight) can be used to create a facing where it’s needed—at that clipped V.

 I’ve made some samples to illustrate the process.

-The fashion fabric and its silk organza underlining have been hand basted together, right along the stitching line.
+The fashion fabric and silk organza underlining have been hand-basted together along the stitching line.

 After stitching, the basting is removed.

-The vee has been clipped, right into the corner, as close to the staystitching as possible.
+The V has been clipped, into the corner, as close to the staystitching as possible.

 The fraying is visible from the right side.